rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 > we can store data on the heap instead.
 The heap is less organized: when we put
 > data on the heap, we ask for some amount of space.
 The operating system finds
 > an empty spot somewhere in the heap that is big enough, marks it as being in
-> use, and returns to us a pointer to that location.
+> use, and returns to us a *pointer*, which is the address of that
+> location.
 This process is called
 > *allocating on the heap*, and sometimes we abbreviate the phrase as just
 > “allocating.”
 Pushing values onto the stack is not considered allocating.
 > Because the pointer is a known, fixed size, we can store the pointer on the